artevelde-uas/canvas-lms-app/docs/setup.md

 ## Setup

+Your code needs to be compiled into a single file to be able to upload it into Canvas Theme.
+You can setup your own tool chain, but we also provide a [convenient DEV tool](https://github.com/artevelde-uas/canvas-lms-theme-dev).
+This tool usus Webpack and Babel to compile your code.

 ## Step 1: Initialize your project

 Initialize your main project using `npm init` (or `Yarn init`).
 Then install the Canvas LMS App dependencies.